Native American flute: Naming conventions

 By convention, English-language uses of the name of the instrument are capitalized as "Native American flute".
 This is in keeping with the English-language capitalization of other musical instruments that use a cultural name, such as "French horn".

-The use of abbreviations (e.g. "NAF", "NASF") is discouraged.

 The prevalent term for a person who plays Native American flutes is "flutist".
 This term predominates the term "flautist".
 "Flute maker" is the predominant term for people who "craft" Native American flutes.